SBB Ce 6/8 II

-History
+Background

-On June 30, 1917, the SBB put out a tender for four prototype locomotives: Fb 2x2/3 11301, Fb 2x2/3 11302, Fc 2x3/4, and Fb 3/5 11201.
+On 30 June 1917, the SBB put out a tender for four prototype locomotives: Fb 2x2/3 11301, Fb 2x2/3 11302, Fc 2x3/4, and Fb 3/5 11201.
 These four locomotives, being prototypes, were to be extensively tested after their delivery.

 The electrification of the Gotthard Railway was planned for completion in 1920.

 Coal shortages resulting from World War I progressively forced the SBB to reduce schedules to the point where, in the autumn of 1918, only milk trains ran on Sundays.

 Under pressure to exploit the new infrastructure, in the spring of 1918 (10 months before delivery of the prototypes), the SBB therefore ordered the heavy mountain freight locomotives Ce 6/8^{II} 14251–14260 with the wheel arrangement 1C+C1 in addition to the heavy mountain passenger locomotives Be 4/6 12303–12312 and Be 4/7 12501–12506.
 Because certain kinematic problems were feared with the Swiss Locomotive and Machine Works' rod drive design on the test locomotive Fc 2x3/4, the SBB followed the industry's recommendation for a locomotive with a 1C+C1 wheel arrangement instead of the (1C)(C1) bogie arrangement with a one-piece locomotive body.
 A different rod drive was also proposed.
 The locomotive no longer consisted of a single body, but of three parts: two narrow front sections and a standard-width center section, which were connected by hinges.